 Faculty members watch over their students and strengthen their faith in groups and "one by one" (3 Nephi 11:15).
 They are aware of the impact they have on their students and seek to have respectful and appropriate relationships with them both on and off campus.

-Faculty members should exercise prudence in their use of all forms of communications with students, including texting and social media, making certain there is an academic purpose to all interactions.
+Faculty members should exercise prudence in their use of all forms of communication with students, including texting and social media, making certain there is an academic purpose to all interactions.

 Faculty members should not be roommates with students.
 Faculty members should not accept rides from students or offer rides to them.
 They should also refrain from touching or hugging students, especially when alone in an office or other setting.
 Family activities and dinners that involve students, including those from foreign countries who may not be able to return home for holidays, are gracious gestures that are deeply appreciated.
-Wisdom and propriety should always govern these occasions.
+Wisdom and propriety should always govern these occasions (see 2.5.9 Social Relations with Colleagues).

 Faculty members exercise caution in the storage of sensitive student records.
 In accordance with the Family Educational Rights and Privacy Act (FERPA), faculty members do not release confidential information about students without their express written consent, including: